-There is no room for fluff!
+Which means there is no room for fluff!

-Plant a Diversity of Plants
+Plant a Diversity of Plants in your Perennial Gardens

 Try to use as many native choices as possible and plant a lot of different types of plants for your needs.
 You can reduce soil erosion with properly placed shrubs, trees, and cover plants.
 You can plant pollinators, water collectors, and beautiful flowering plants that help ward off pests and still bring beauty to your yard.